geneseframework/genese/README.md

 npm i genese-angular
 ```

-More information in the [genese-angular documentation]('https://github.com/geneseframework/genese-angular').
+You will find more information in the [genese-angular documentation](https://github.com/geneseframework/genese-angular).

-A demonstrator of genese-angular is available [here]('https://github.com/geneseframework/genese-angular-demo').
+A demonstrator of genese-angular is available [here](https://github.com/geneseframework/genese-angular-demo).

 ### 3.2 Mappers